zicstardust/Vintage-Story-Installer/README.md

-# Vintage Story Linux Instaler
+# Vintage Story Linux Installer
+Install any version of vintage story on linux with .net included

 ## Dependencies
 - wget